An HR Glossary for HR Terms

 Neutral Evaluation

 Think of neutral evaluation as seeking an expert’s opinion.
-In this form of ADR, each party makes their case to a neutral evaluator who is usually an authority on the topic of the dispute.
-The evaluator then provides an opinion about the merits of the arguments and evidence and different ways the dispute might be resolved.
+In this form of ADR, each party makes their case to a neutral evaluator, who is usually an authority on the topic of the dispute.
+The evaluator then provides an opinion about the merits of the arguments and evidence and the different ways the dispute might be resolved.
 The evaluator’s opinion isn’t binding.
 The opinion is used by the parties to help them negotiate a satisfactory agreement.

 Settlement Conferences

-In settlement conferences, the disagreeing parties and their lawyers meet with an impartial person who is either a judge or a settlement officer to discuss settlement options.
+In settlement conferences, the disagreeing parties and their lawyers meet with an impartial person who is either a judge or a settlement officer, to discuss settlement options.
 The judge or settlement officer doesn’t decide the outcome but helps both parties evaluate the case and negotiate a settlement.
 A settlement conference may either be voluntarily chosen by disagreeing parties who are not in litigation, or it may sometimes be mandated by a court before a trial begins.